In the space of a summer, Newcastle United have gone from appointing José Mourinho to Steve Bruce. Only in the life of a Magpies supporter.

 Recruitment has always been a strong suit for the Sheffield Wednesday boss and if the reported Bin Zayed Group takeover doesn’t happen, you can be sure Ashley will only offer the new man a limited budget.
 Every penny counts and Bruce has a track record of turning up gems from all corners of the globe.

 Of course, it could all be immaterial if the long-awaited takeover finally comes to fruition, which could even spell a very short spell at the helm for Bruce.
-But for the time being, Ashley has had far worse ideas.
+But the crushing reality of this appointment is the takeover looks further away than ever as a result.